MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 Inside of OnLoginSuccess

-- The result object of many API success callbacks will contain the requested information
+- The result object of many API success callbacks will contain the requested information.
 - LoginResult contains some basic information about the player, but for most users, login is simply a mandatory step before calling other APIs.

 Inside of OnLoginFailure